PIR-30158 - Civil Rights in the United States

 Intended Learning Outcomes

-describe how the Supreme Court makes decisions on issues of constitutional rights and evaluate how these approaches have been applied to specific cases: 1,2
+Describe how the Supreme Court makes decisions on issues of constitutional rights and evaluate how these approaches have been applied to specific cases: 1,2

-describe important legal cases that establish particular rights and analyse why the Court decided each case as well as its wider impact: 1,2
+Describe important legal cases that establish particular rights and analyse why the Court decided each case as well as its wider impact: 1,2

 Study hours

-Seminars: 24 hours
+Seminars: 22 hours

-Seminar preparation: 54 Hours
+Seminar preparation: 56 Hours

-Preparation for Case Review: 24 Hours
+Preparation for Case Study: 36 Hours

 School Rules